 The following guidelines will help ensure a safe and enjoyable hiking experience while at the park.

 Turkey Path: 3 miles round trip, difficult hiking

 Pine Creek Trail: The 62-mile Pine Creek Trail is a multi-use trail for hiking, bicycling, and cross-country skiing.
 Located at the bottom of the Pine Creek Gorge, one mile of this trail is in Leonard Harrison State Park.

 Trail users can view dramatic rock outcrops, waterfalls, and wildlife like eagle, osprey, coyote, deer, wild turkey, heron, river otter, black bear, and many others.
 Diverse plant life, scattered old-growth timber, historic pine and spruce plantations, and several foundations from the Civilian Conservation Corps era can be found along the trail.

 Free Camping for Campground Hosts: 1 host position

-Organized Group Tenting: Qualified adult and youth groups may use this 90-person capacity area from the second Friday in May to the third Sunday in October, weather permitting.
-It is equipped with picnic tables.
+Organized Group Tenting: Qualified adult and youth groups may use this 90-person capacity area from the second Friday in April to the third Sunday in October, weather permitting.
+The camp is equipped with picnic tables.
 Advance reservations are recommended.
-This area is rustic in nature and so no vehicles are permitted in the camping area.
+This area is rustic in nature and so vehicles are prohibited in the camping area.

 Explore organized group tenting for more information.